frke001/Forum-Front/README.md

 ![image](https://github.com/frke001/Task-scheduler-and-parallel-processing-of-multimedia-data/assets/93668747/b82b385c-49e3-4e8f-9542-45cf00cb4573)
 ## Functionality

-- **Program Search**: Users can search for different fitness programs based on category, difficulty, duration, and other criteria.
-- **Program Details Viewing**: Detailed view of each program, including description, instructors, images, and contact information.
-- **Program Interaction**: Users can ask questions and communicate with other users.
+- **Discussion Topics**: Users can explore and participate in discussions categorized under various topics.
-- **Creating Custom Programs**: Users can create and share their fitness programs with other users.
+- **User Roles**: Different user roles such as Administrator, Moderator, and User with different privileges and permissions.
+- **User Authentication**: Secure user authentication mechanism with multi-factor authentication for enhanced security.
+- **Content Management**: Administrators and Moderators can manage user accounts, comments, and permissions.
+- **Secure Communication**: Implementation of security measures to detect and prevent common attacks such as XSS and SQL injection.

 ## Application Architecture

-OnlineFitness application is structured using the Angular framework, which facilitates easy management of components, services, guards, interceptors, and other features.
+Online Forum application is structured using the Angular framework, which facilitates easy management of components, services, guards, interceptors, and other features.
 This component-based architecture ensures scalability, maintainability, and extensibility of the application.